-- Devices: Shows types of devices visitors used when they searched on Google and clicked the search results to come to your site.
-Device data helps you identify tech problems people may face while getting to your website from Google.
+- Devices: Here, you can see the types of devices visitors use when searching on Google and clicking on search results to reach your website.
+This information helps identify any technical problems people may encounter while accessing your site through Google.

 To view the report, follow these steps: